-The bill, S.B.
-No. 1438, amends the Utilities Code to establish a procedure for periodic rate adjustments by electric utilities.
+The bill amends the Utilities Code to establish a procedure for periodic rate adjustments by electric utilities.
 It allows the commission to approve a tariff or rate schedule that enables nonfuel rates to be adjusted based on changes in the utility's invested capital related to distribution.
-Key provisions include a requirement for a 90-day period for the commission to approve or deny rate adjustments, with participation from the office and affected parties.
-The bill also stipulates that the adjustments must consider customer changes and energy consumption impacts, and it maintains the commission's authority to alter rates if deemed unreasonable.
+Key provisions include a requirement for a 90-day approval process for rate adjustments, which allows participation from the office and affected parties, and mandates that the adjustments consider customer changes and the impact of energy consumption on revenue.
+Additionally, the bill ensures that the commission retains the authority to change existing rates if deemed unreasonable.

-Additionally, the bill modifies the timeline for the commission to issue a final order on rate adjustment requests, extending it from 60 days to 90 days, with a possible 15-day extension for good cause.
-The changes apply only to proceedings that begin on or after the effective date of the Act, which is set for September 1, 2025.
-Any proceedings that commenced prior to this date will continue to be governed by the existing law.
+Notably, the bill changes the deadline for the commission to issue a final order on a periodic rate adjustment request from 60 days to 90 days, with a possible extension of up to 15 days for good cause.
+The changes will apply only to proceedings that begin on or after the effective date of the Act, which is set for September 1, 2025.
+Proceedings that started before this date will continue to be governed by the previous law.

 Statutes affected: Introduced: Utilities Code 36.210 (Utilities Code 36)